Foreign Influence in the Art

 READ MORE

-To put this into context, Roman culture was driven by pragmatism and functionality: Learn and apply.
+Roman culture was primarily driven by pragmatism and functionality: Learn and apply.
 Even the fundamentals of their unparalleled engineering were initially absorbed and learned from others before being extended and developed at a grander scale.
-An example of this is the basic knowledge of their hydraulics which was taken from Etruscans and used to build Rome’s Cloaca Maxima (the Great Drains) and lead on to the building and development of the great acqueducts.
+An example of this is the basic knowledge of their hydraulics which was taken from Etruscans and used to build Rome’s Cloaca Maxima (the Great Drains) and the great acqueducts.

-Another example of the Roman ability to absorb foreign influence is their encounter with the Egyptian culture.
-The Egyptians were regarded as great masters of the sciences such as astronomy and a permanent example is the Egyptian obelisk.
+Egyptian influence: Egypt was an extremely strong influence across the Mediterranean since well before the rise of Roman power.
+Greek influence had begun to shape Egyptian culture and art from the 3rd Century BC when Alexander the Great took power.
+This influence also came across to Roman society, particularly after being invaded by Emperor Augustus.
+Augustus’ projects to rebuild the city brought in architects and artists from across the empire.
+The Egyptians were regarded as great masters of the sciences such as astronomy and a permanent example is the Egyptian obelisk used as a sundial for Augustus’ Ara Pacis memorial.
 The obelisk was used in a variety of ways: as monument, as a clock and perhaps most importantly as a symbol of wisdom and many can still be found throughout Rome.

 Art in ancient Rome: | Art in Ancient Rome – Introduction | The decadence of classical art | Foreign influence | The Greek revolution | Ancient Roman Paintings | Painting Styles | Drawing | Ancient Roman Mosaics | ancient roman jewelry | Sculpture | roman statues | Architecture | Literature and Theatre |Ancient Rome Literature | poems about Rome | roman music | roman pottery |